 strong cheddar, grated, to taste

 half a tsp English mustard powder.

-5. Heat a frying pan and dry-fry the mince until brown, just beginning to caramelise, and the fat has rendered out.
-Tip the pan on one side and spoon out the fat to give to the dog, or the birds, or just plain old discard.
+Heat a frying pan and dry-fry the mince until brown, just beginning to caramelise, and the fat has rendered out.
+Remove the mince with a slotted spoon to a bowl and reserve to keep warm.
+Discard the remaining fat in the pan.

 Serve with mashed potato or your favourite couscous dish.